The Big Sick: Release

 The Big Sick premiered at the Sundance Film Festival on January 20, 2017.
 Shortly after, Amazon Studios acquired distribution rights to the film, after bids from Sony Pictures Worldwide Acquisitions, Fox Searchlight Pictures, Focus Features and Paramount Pictures.
 The $12 million acquisition marked the second-largest deal of the 2017 festival.
 Lionsgate partnered with Amazon on the U.S. release, and spent around $20 million on marketing the film.
 It also screened at South by Southwest on March 16, 2017, where it won an Audience Award in the category Festival Favorites.
 The film began a limited release on June 23, 2017, before going wide on July 14, 2017.

 Controversy

 There was backlash against the movie due to South Asian women being portrayed as stereotypical and undesirable.
-Also, Vella Lovell, a half White and Black actress who is not of South Asian descent, played a Pakistani love interest with a strained accent.
+Also, Vella Lovell, an actress who is not of South Asian descent, played a Pakistani love interest with a strained accent.

 In 2021, Kumail Nanjiani said, "Our movie was the first one in a long time where there were multiple Desi female characters, and the first few you see are reduced...People wanted to see themselves.
 It's something I completely regret.
 I would not do it that way now."